rimashah1/introR/README.md

 # introR
+This repo is an introduction to R.

+# hbc_scripts folder
-This repo follows an Intro to R tutorial, which can be found at https://hbctraining.github.io/Intro-to-R-flipped/schedules/links-to-lessons.html
+This folder follows an Intro to R tutorial, which can be found at https://hbctraining.github.io/Intro-to-R-flipped/schedules/links-to-lessons.html

-# hbc folder
 # part1.r
 1. Introduction to R and RStudio
 2. R Syntax and Data Structure